 Loop back the first two I/O ports: Connect ports numbered 1 and 5 of Terminal EL2004 to ports numbered 1 and 5 of Terminal EL1004.

-Make sure all the terminals are correctly supplied with a 24-volts power supply.
+Make sure the terminals are supplied with the required 24-volt power supply.

 Build and download the model onto the target.